FIRST READING: Genesis 2:15-17; 3:1-7

 PSALM: Psalm 32

-Everyone is invited to join us for worship at 10:15 on September 15th as we celebrate the 14th Sunday after Pentecost with the Service of Holy Communion.
-The Children's Talk will be presented by Arthur Lowe, special music will be provided by the Chancel Choir, and the sermon will be presented by Pastor Steve Stutz inspired by the gospel of Luke 15:1-10.
+Everyone is invited to join us for worship at 10:15 on October 20th as we celebrate the 19th Sunday after Pentecost with the Service of Holy Communion.
+The Children's Talk will be presented by Joyce Palmer, special music will be provided by the Chancel Choir, and the sermon will be presented by Pastor Steve Stutz and inspired by the gospel of Luke 18:1-8.